Results for: Jason Delborne

 NC State’s Jason Delborne, an expert in science and technology policy and public engagement, answers questions about the emerging science of gene drives.
 Delborne helped develop a National Academies report on gene drives and unveil it in Washington, D.C.

-Our series will kick off with a catered lunch from Neomonde on Tuesday, August 28.
+Our Spring series will kick off with a catered lunch from Neomonde on Tuesday, January 08.
 Come prepared to give a short update about your recent GES activities and upcoming plans.